TheAlpher/squadstack/README.md

 2. Enterprise plan only consists of planName:"Enterprise" and  description:"Want more than 80 qualified leads per month" fields.
 3. Modal Autofill Plan Data only adds plan name and no of monthly leads.
 4. The no connection page is to be imeplemented using serviceworker.
+5. In the pricing plan modal, For the label "What CRM do you use ?" , a number input component is visible in the UI but a default input field is used in its position as it is a textfield based question.